shebtastic/sheb.rocks/content/blog/animating-background-gradients/index.md

 This currently is a component, that doesn't take any props (including children) and also doesnt render anything out.

-Due to the fact that the `ReactDOM.render()` from `react-dom` here in use by the Gatsby, doesn't attach to the `&lthtml&gt` root tag and also probably shouldn't, I wanted to break out of the attached context and attach the gradient style to the DOM outside of my React context.
+Due to the fact that the `ReactDOM.render()` from `react-dom` here in use by the Gatsby, doesn't attach to the `<html>` root tag and also probably shouldn't, I wanted to break out of the attached context and attach the gradient style to the DOM outside of my React context.

 On the one hand, that's a pretty bad idea, since it's not managed from React and I'm basically setting stuff outside my scope, because I can.
 Doing so is in total disregard of what might already be there and who or what else uses that attribute.
 On the other hand, it also opens up another possibility: state persistence across renders, without having to muck with the Gatsby setup.
 So far I'm reshuffling the gradient on every rerender, but I might want to keep it across renders and since it's not part of the React render, that also means it's not prone to flickering during.